davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 projects: []
 ---

-TLDR
+TLDR;

-*👉 It talks about hosting remark42 commenting system as Docker container; Leveraging Cloudflare to protect the remark42 endpoint; Integrating remark42 to a static site which is built on Hugo and academic theme.*
+*👉 This post talks about hosting remark42 commenting system as Docker container; Leveraging Cloudflare to protect the remark42 endpoint; Integrating remark42 to a static site which is built on Hugo and academic theme.*

 Before getting started, take a look at the posts on my blog at [davidxiao.me](https://davidxiao.me/) and see the way commenting works.